AKSHAYRAMPP/slambench_agx/README.md

 SLAMBench offers a platform for a broad spectrum of future research in jointly exploring the design space of algorithmic and implementation-level optimisations.
 It targets desktop, laptop, mobile and embedded platforms.
 Some of the benchmarks (in particular KFusion) were tested on Ubuntu, OS X and Android (more information about android here [https://github.com/bbodin/slambench-android](https://github.com/bbodin/slambench-android)).

-### Hardware Specification for Nvidia Jetson AGX used here:
+### Hardware Specification of Nvidia Jetson Xavier AGX used here:

 GPU:	512-core Volta GPU with Tensor Cores